Lung abscess: Signs and symptoms

 Onset of symptoms is often gradual, but in necrotizing staphylococcal or gram-negative bacillary pneumonias patients can be acutely ill.
 Cough, fever with shivering, and night sweats are often present.
 Cough can be productive of foul-smelling, purulent mucus (≈70%) or less frequently with blood in one-third of cases.
 Affected individuals may also complain of chest pain, shortness of breath, lethargy, and other features of chronic illness.

 Those with a lung abscess are generally cachectic at presentation.
 Finger clubbing is present in one third of patients.
 Dental decay is common especially in alcoholics and children.
 On examination of the chest there will be features of consolidation such as localized dullness on percussion and bronchial breath sounds.

 Complications

 Although rare in modern times, can include spread of infection to other lung segments, bronchiectasis, empyema, and bacteremia with metastatic infection such as brain abscess.
 Other complications from under-recognition, under-treatment, and untreated underlying causes include rupture into pleural space, pleural fibrosis, trapped lung, respiratory failure, bronchopleural fistula, and pleurocutaneous fistula.
+In modern times, complications occur rarely due to the underrecognition or inappropriate treatment of the underlying cause of the lung abscess.